HollyIT/filament-static-assets/README.md

 # Filament Static Asset Handling
 This package aims to solve improve the static asset handling of the amazing Laravel package [Filament](https://filamentphp.com/).

+---

+**NOTE:** This package is for Filament served assets only.
+If you are looking for a general Laravel asset management system that includes the same features as this, plus advanced dependency management, then the newly released [Laravel Static Libraries](https://github.com/HollyIT/laravel-static-libraries) might be of interest.

+---

 By default Filament serves all static files (js and css) via Laravel.
 While this method is perfectly fine for smaller projects, it can become a performance hit once your project grows.
 To overcome the performance hit, this package will copy all your static assets to a path in